kubernetes/enhancements/keps/sig-node/2238-liveness-probe-grace-period/README.md

   - [ ] Feature gate (also fill in values in `kep.yaml`)
     - Feature gate name:
     - Components depending on the feature gate:
-  - [ ] Other
+  - [X] Other
-    - Describe the mechanism:
+    - Describe the mechanism: Feature will only be enabled when field is specified by the user.
     - Will enabling / disabling the feature require downtime of the control plane?
+No. Feature can be disabled by unsetting the field.
     - Will enabling / disabling the feature require downtime or reprovisioning of a node?
 (Do not assume `Dynamic Kubelet Config` feature is enabled).
+      No.

 * **Does enabling the feature change any default behavior?**
   Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.

+  No.

 * **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?**